MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-overview.md

 You may be asked to join the public preview for this feature on behalf of your organization.
 Acceptance usually happens immediately, after which you would see the network connectivity page.

 To access the network connectivity page, you must be an administrator for the organization within Microsoft 365.
 The Report Reader administrative role will have read access to this information.
-To configure locations and other elements of network connectivity an administrator must be part of a server administrator role such as the Service support admin role.
+To configure locations and other elements of network connectivity an administrator must have the Service Support Administrator role.

 ## Pre-requisites for network connectivity assessments to appear